 From arrival of the First Fleet in 1788 to the present, Port Jackson has been home to naval units.
 Initially ships were detached from the Royal Navy to provide Naval defence until 1859.
 Then followed the New South Wales Colonial Navy, the Commonwealth Naval Force from Federation and from 1911, the Royal Australian Navy.

-The aim of this short walking tour on Bradleys Head where its own military history and stunning vistas combine, our knowledgeable guides will tell stories along a timeline from first European settlement to the end of WW2.
+The aim of this short walking tour on Bradleys Head where its own military history and stunning vistas combine, is for our knowledgeable guides to tell you stories along a timeline from first European settlement to the end of WW2.
 These stories of naval events from the 20th century also connect with the military and naval activity on the Harbour from the First Fleet to the establishment of the RAN.

 Location: Bradleys Head on the northern shore of Sydney Harbour lies at the end of Bradleys Head Road which is accessed by following Military Road from Mosman.
 Being part of the Sydney Harbour National Park access fees are applicable.
 Information is available from the NPWS website.

 Meeting Point: The tour starting location is the circular Navy Memorial on Bradley’s Head adjacent the mast of HMAS Sydney.

 Mobility: The pathways and areas visited during this tour are generally flat and easily accessible.
 The total distance walked is less than one kilometer.

 Footwear: Sensible footwear is a must.